-(2) Weighted average is based on MBS current face at June 30, 2009.
+(3) Weighted average is based on MBS current face at September 30, 2009.

-(3) Information provided is based on loans for individual group owned by the Company.
+(4) Information provided is based on loans for individual group owned by us.

-(4) Information provided is based on loans for all groups that provide credit support for the Company's MBS.
+(5) Information provided is based on loans for all groups that provide credit support for our MBS.

-(5) Credit enhancement for a particular security consists of all securities and/or other credit support that absorb initial credit losses generated by a pool of securitized loans before such losses affect the particular senior security.
-All of the above non-Agency MBS were Senior MBS and therefore carry less credit risk than the junior securities that provide their credit enhancement.
+(6) Credit enhancement for a particular security consists of all securities and/or other credit support that absorb initial credit losses generated by a pool of securitized loans before such losses affect the particular senior security.

-The underlying mortgages, which are predominantly Hybrids and ARMs, that collateralize the Company's Senior MBS typically have interest rates that adjust annually to an increment over a specified interest rate index and are located in many geographic regions.
-The following table presents the six largest geographic concentrations of the ARMs collateralizing the Company's Senior MBS held at June 30, 2009:
+The mortgages securing our non-Agency MBS are located in many geographic regions.
+The following table presents the six largest geographic concentrations of the mortgages collateralizing our non-Agency MBS, including linked MBS, held at September 30, 2009:

 Property Location Percent

-Southern California 30.6%
+Southern California 29.3%

-Northern California 19.4%
+Northern California 20.2%

 Florida 7.6%

-New York 4.2%
+New York 4.5%

-Virginia 3.8%
+Virginia 4.1%

-New Jersey 2.8%
+Maryland 2.9%

 Generally, in a rising interest rate environment, the fair value of our MBS would be expected to decrease; conversely, in a decreasing interest rate environment, the fair value of such MBS would be expected to increase.
 If the fair value of our MBS collateralizing our repurchase agreements decreases, we may receive margin calls from our repurchase agreement counterparties for additional MBS collateral or cash due to such decline.
 If such margin calls are not met, our lender could liquidate the securities collateralizing our repurchase agreements with such lender, potentially resulting in a loss to us.
 To avoid forced liquidations, we could apply a strategy of reducing borrowings and assets, by selling assets or not replacing securities as they amortize and/or prepay, thereby "shrinking the balance sheet".
 Such an action would likely reduce our interest income, interest expense and net income, the extent of which would be dependent on the level of reduction in assets and liabilities as well as the sale price of the assets sold.
 Such a decrease in our net interest income could negatively impact cash available for distributions, which in turn could reduce the market price of our common and preferred stock.
 Further, if we were unable to meet margin calls, lenders could sell the securities collateralizing such repurchase agreements, which sales could result in a loss to us.
-To date, we have satisfied all of our margin calls and have never sold assets in response to a margin call.